Types of Coordinated Benefits

 Survivor Benefits In the event of your death, there may be a survivor benefit payable.

-Refund of Contributions If you resign from SPPS or SPC, and have not yet begun to draw a benefit, you may elect a refund of contributions, plus interest.
-A refund surrenders all rights to future lifetime benefits from the SPTRFA.
+Refund of Contributions If you resign from SPPS or SPC and have not yet begun to draw a benefit, you may elect a refund of your employee contributions, plus interest if applicable.
+A refund of contributions and service credit surrenders all rights to future lifetime benefits from the SPTRFA.

 Normal Benefit Minimum Age Minimum Service Computation of Annual Benefit